LeoJuguet/report-internship2024/report.typ

 )<figure-mopsa-domains>

-This way of handle abstraction, offer a simple way for the developer to add abstraction, the developer only have to extends the AST of Mopsa to translate his language to the MOPSA AST, that is simple with Ocaml extensible types, and after the developer only defined new domain to handle new AST cases that he has add.
-Moreover MOPSA also give the possibility to give a reduce domain, to avoid the deloper redo things already well defined, like the `Value abstract domain` that permit to not reimplement a full domain.
-This value abstract domain was used for analyze the initialization of scalar variable (@section-init-scalar).
+This way of handling abstraction offers a simple method for developers to add abstractions.
+The developer only needs to extend the AST of MOPSA to translate their language into the MOPSA AST, which is straightforward with OCaml's extensible types.
+After that, the developer simply defines new domains to handle the new AST cases they have added.
+Moreover, MOPSA also provides the possibility to use a reduced domain to avoid requiring the developer to redo things that are already well-defined, such as the `Value Abstract Domain`, which allows for not having to reimplement a full domain.
+This Value Abstract Domain was used to analyze the initialization of scalar variables (@section-init-scalar).

 #def("Value abstract domain")[
   A value abstract domain is :